develephant/corona-html5-fontloader-plugin/README.md

 ## Events

-You need to wait until your fonts are all loaded before you can use them. ___You should load your fonts at the start of your project.___
+You need to wait until your fonts are all loaded before you can use them.

+___You should load your fonts at the start of your project.___

-To check that your fonts are all ready set up an event listener:
+To check that your fonts are all ready, set up an event listener:

 ```lua
 local function displayText()